Back to Learning Center

 Prenuptial agreements can also be helpful to couples who enter marriages from different financial positions.
 For example, suppose one partner makes less money than the other or carries more debt.
 In that case, a prenuptial agreement can alleviate some of the pressure that a financial disparity between spouses can create.

-It’s helpful for couples to go into the prenuptial process with the idea that prenuptial agreements are not one-size-fits-all.
-Instead, it can be a process in which partners make legal determinations about the assets they each bring into a relationship and provide an entryway for a couple to talk about financial goals and how they’ll approach finances together.
+Prenuptial agreements are an entryway to discuss financial goals and expectations.
+It’s helpful for couples to go into the prenup process with the idea that prenuptial agreements are not one-size-fits-all.
+Instead, it can be a process in which partners make legal determinations about the assets they each bring into a relationship and build a healthy dialog about their financial goals and how they’ll approach finances together.

 At Goranson Bain Ausley, our approach is to minimize the destruction of divorce.
 Working with clients to create a prenuptial agreement is one way we help couples get into the mindset of working together to resolve financial issues and commit to the long-term success of both partners.